Linus4/eldritchinstinct/eldritch-instinct-srd.md

 For the **First Evocation**, the PC must make a Mythos knowledge save.
 On a fail, they must either start over and learn the spell from scratch, or they may try again.
 However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.

-Casting a spell can cost MP, WIL or require a Fortitude save.
+Casting a spell can cost MP, WIL or require a Sanity or Fortitude save.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your HP instead.
 You regenerate 1 MP per hour.

 Some spells require you to win an **opposed** WIL save against your target.
 Whoever rolls the *highest* number under or equal to their WIL wins the save.
 If both sides fail, the *lowest* result wins.
 Add any WIL above 100 to your result.